 Once the cardboard gets infested by the termites, you may take it out and burn them.
 This process should be repeated multiple times to get the best results.

-To my best of opinion, what ever you’re doing is worth doing well.
-The most assured method in getting rid of these infesting termites are employing the use of insecticides and Foams, if you must ask me to mention more then ill’d say the use of baits and Nematodes.
+In my opinion, whatever you’re doing is worth doing well.
+The most assured method in getting rid of these infesting termites is employing the use of insecticides and Foams, if you must ask me to mention more then I’d say the use of baits and Nematodes.